zaimabdullah/laravel-social-media-website/NOTE_ME.md

 Add code for authUser.pinned_post_id ... in func pinUnpinPost() inside 'PostItem'.
 Add isPinned of computed property for either display Pin/Unpin nav words inside 'EditDeleteDropdown'.
 ### pin/unpin in user profile success
 Remove 'pinned' from 'PostResource'.

-BUG: if you are the admin user of a group, you still can see the pin icon on a other member post that created on your group but inside their user profile page.
-Also visible in home page too.

-BUG: Loadmore not working only on home page in large screen, only work in 1242 & lower.

 43. Debug and Optimize Number of Queries